AdobeDocs/campaign-classic.es-ES/help/production/using/recommendations.md

 ![](../../assets/v7-only.svg)

-Adobe Campaign es un sistema altamente transaccional (base de datos OLTP).
+Adobe Campaign is a highly transactional system (OLTP database).
 Esto significa que la base de datos subyacente se actualizará con frecuencia, lo que provoca una degradación del rendimiento a lo largo del tiempo.
 Para evitar este tipo de problema, es necesario realizar un mantenimiento regular de la base de datos.

 >[!IMPORTANT]
 >
->Una base de datos solo funcionará de forma óptima si se mantiene de forma regular.
-El mantenimiento automático ofrecido por algunos RDBMS no es suficiente y no sustituye el mantenimiento en profundidad, como ocurre con los sistemas de gestión transaccional de bases de datos relacionales.
+>A database will only perform optimally if it is maintained on a regular basis.
+The automatic maintenance offered by some RDBMS is not sufficient and does not replace in-depth maintenance, as for any relational database transactional management systems.
 >
 >Los procedimientos descritos en este documento son recomendaciones.
-Los planes de mantenimiento son responsabilidad del administrador de la base de datos, que debe ser su primer contacto en caso de problemas.
+Maintenance plans are the responsibility of your database administrator, who must be your first contact in case of problems.